Engee documentation

 Description

-The MVDR Beamformer performs minimum variance distortionless response (MVDR) beamforming.
-The unit maintains signal power in a given direction while suppressing interference and noise from other directions.
+Block MVDR Beamformer performs beam shaping with minimal deviation without distortion (minimum variation distortion-free response, MVDR).
+The unit stores the signal power in a given direction, while suppressing interference and noise from other directions.
 The MVDR beamformer is also called a Capon beamformer.

 Ports